davidmfoley/isolate-react/docusaurus/docs/isolateComponent/02-test-a-single-component.md

 The simplest use of `isolateComponent` is to test a single component in isolation.

+In this style of testing we render only the component we are testing, and test its logic.

 Let's say we want to create a button that counts how many times it's been clicked and displays that count:

 ```javascript